-LG's NEWEST INNOVATIONS RECEIVE RECORD NUMBER OF AWARDS AT CES 2023
+LG'S NEWEST INNOVATIONS RECEIVE RECORD NUMBER OF AWARDS AT CES 2023

 Digital Trends: The Most Curious Gadgets at CES 2023

-For more information on LG's CES 2023 awards and honors and additional information about LG's products announced at CES, please visit lgusnewsroom.com.
+For more information on LG's CES 2023 awards and honours and additional information about LG's products announced at CES, please visit LG Newsroom.